derickr/php-community-health/contributor-guidelines.rst

 * If you notice that your posting ratio is much higher than that of other people, double check the above rules.
 Try to wait a bit longer before sending your replies to give other people more time to digest your answers;
-  more importantly this will ensure that your current position is aggrgated into a single email instead of multiple ones.
+  more importantly this will ensure that your current position is aggregated into a single email instead of multiple ones.
 * Consider taking a step back from a very active thread now and then.
 Maybe talking to some friends and fellow developers will help in understanding